Chapter 9 Complex surveys

 - use the

-Another hint: to count, use the function n
+Another hint: to count, use the function n.
+The version for survey objects is called survey_total.

 9.4.2 Answer